ucb-bar/chipyard/docs/Generators/SHA3.rst

-XOR while the permutation is a more complex function composed of several operations, χ, θ, ρ, π, ι, that all perform various bitwise operations, including rotations, parity calculations, XORs, etc. The Keccak hashing function is parameterized for different sizes of state and message chunks but for this lab we will only support the Keccak-256 variant with 1600 bits of state and 1088 bit message chunks.
-In addition, for this lab we will ignore the variable length portion to avoid one of the most complicated parts of Keccak the padding.
-Our interface, which is discussed further below, assume a single chunk of message is ready to be absorbed and hashed.
+XOR while the permutation is a more complex function composed of several operations, χ, θ, ρ, π, ι, that all perform various bitwise operations, including rotations, parity calculations, XORs, etc. The Keccak hashing function is parameterized for different sizes of state and message chunks but for this accelerator we will only support the Keccak-256 variant with 1600 bits of state and 1088 bit message chunks.
 A diagram of the SHA3 accelerator is shown below.

 .. image:: ../_static/images/sha3.png